Team334/SwerveBase-CTRE/README.md

 # Features
 - Swerve drive code using CTRE's swerve code generator.
-- Logging with Epilogue and DogLog.
+- Device logging with SignalLogger and data logging with Epilogue and DogLog.